jthambly/update-quarkus/README.md

 ### Adding a Checklist

 Upon the creation of a pull request, you can include a checklist.
 An example has been included in the [example code](#example-usage) snippet and uses the standard GitHub [task list format](https://docs.github.com/en/github/managing-your-work-on-github/about-task-lists).

+### Continuous Integration

+This project will not conduct any Continuous Integration (CI) testing on your behalf for the updated files.
+Depending on how the project was created, there may have been a basic CI test included from the Quarkus bootstrapper.
+If not already in place, it would worthwhile [to implement](https://docs.github.com/en/actions/creating-actions), along with [branch protection](https://docs.github.com/en/github/administering-a-repository/about-protected-branches) features available through GitHub.

 ## Action information